Syria's war-battered pound hit by Russian withdrawal

 The Syrian pound has fallen to 475 to the dollar on the black market, a 90 percent drop since March 18, 2011, when security forces fired on protesters in the city of Deraa, sparking an uprising which descended into civil war.

-Backed by financial and trade support from Iran, Syria’s government succeeded in stabilizing the pound early in the conflict.
+Backed by financial and trade support from Iran, Syria’s government succeeded in stabilising the pound early in the conflict.

 But the slide accelerated as it lost control of territory and border crossings, trade collapsed, Western sanctions bit, Gulf Arab investment dried up, major cities were devastated and half the population was displaced.